Edward Joseph Kelly

-Edward Joseph Kelly (May 1, 1876 – October 20, 1950) was an American politician who served as the 46th Mayor of Chicago from April 17, 1933 until April 15, 1947.
+Edward Joseph Kelly (May 1, 1876 – October 20, 1950) was an American politician who served as the 46th Mayor of Chicago from April 17, 1933, until April 15, 1947.

 Prior to being mayor of Chicago, Kelly served as chief engineer of the Chicago Sanitary District during the 1920s.

+A 1994 survey of experts on Chicago politics assessed Kelly as one of the ten best mayors in the city's history (up to that time).

 Early life and career

 Born to Stephen, a police officer and Helen (née Lang) Kelly, he was the first of five Chicago mayors from Bridgeport of Chicago's South Side.
 He did not complete grammar school but entered the labor force at age ten.

 Kelly was the chief engineer of the Chicago Sanitary District in the 1920s.
 He was sponsored by Patrick Nash, the owner of a sewer-contracting company that did millions of dollars of business with the city.

 Political career

 President of the South Park Commission

 In March 1924, Kelly became president of the South Park Commission.
 Upon his election he declared the end to an era of "Deenen Republicans", a faction of South Side Republicans allied with Robert R. McCormick which had lost control of the South Park Commission in the March 1924 municipal elections.

 He presided over the completion and opening of Soldier Field, which was built and operated by the South Park Commission.

 Kelly organized many public ceremonies and events hosted by the venue.
 He made the venue the site of fundraisers and other events for charities and organizations which were supported by the Democratic Party.